-If you have been scratching your skin frequently due to the infection, you may develop a staph or strep infection of the skin.
-Your doctor may prescribe antibiotics to treat this bacterial infection as you continue treatment for ringworm.
+If you have been scratching your skin frequently due to the infection, you may also develop a staph or strep infection of the skin.
+Your doctor may prescribe antibiotics to treat this bacterial infection as you continue your treatment for the ringworm.

-Skin medication may treat ringworm in four weeks.
-If you are experiencing severe dermatophytosis that is not responding to over-the-counter treatments or self-care at home, your doctor may prescribe anti-fungal pills to clear up the infection.
-Most individuals respond positively to treatment.
+Skin medications may clear ringworm in two to four weeks.
+If you’re experiencing severe dermatophytosis that isn’t responding to over-the-counter treatments or treatment at home, your doctor may prescribe antifungal pills to clear up the infection.
+Most people respond positively to treatment.

 In terms of personal care, you should shower and shampoo your hair regularly.
 Wear shoes if you shower in community areas.
 Avoid sharing personal items such as clothing or hairbrushes, as these can carry infective spores.
 Be sure to keep your feet and skin clean and dry.